Kinmen: History

-WWII ended in Aug.
-15, 1945 with the surrender of Japan.
+WWII ended on 15 August 1945 with the surrender of Japan.
 Following the end of the war there were attacks by locals against Taiwanese who took shelter with the Japanese garrison.
-Kinmen was effectively ungoverned until Oct.
-3, 1945 when ROC forces landed and installed a new government.
+Kinmen was effectively ungoverned until 3 October 1945 when ROC forces landed and installed a new government.
 A celebration on Oct.
 10 marked the end of hostilities.
 Locals who had survived the war following their conscription by the Japanese were treated as traitors by the KMT occupation authorities.

 After the establishment of the People's Republic of China (PRC) by the Chinese Communists in October 1949, Kinmen County was claimed by both the Nationalists and the Communists.
-Dadeng, Xiaodeng and Jiaoyu were taken by the Communists on 9 October or 15 October, 1949.
+Dadeng, Xiaodeng and Jiaoyu were taken by the Communists on 9 October or 15 October 1949.
 While those islands are still claimed by the ROC, they are governed as part of Dadeng Subdistrict, Xiang'an District, Xiamen, Fujian, China.

 On 25 October 1949, People's Liberation Army (PLA) forces landed on Kinmen Island near Guningtou beginning the Battle of Kuningtou.
 ROC forces successfully defended the island and prevented an attack on Taiwan.

 At the outbreak of the Korean War in 1950, retired Admiral Charles M. Cooke Jr., advisor to President Chiang Kai-shek, opposed withdrawing ROC forces from Quemoy (Kinmen).
 On 26 July 1950, ROC forces on Dadan Island (Tatan), in total 298 soldiers, repulsed an attack (大擔島戰役) from a People's Liberation Army force of 700 soldiers that landed on the island.
 General Douglas MacArthur and other US officials supported ROC efforts to defend the islands.

 The PLA extensively shelled the island during the First and Second Taiwan Strait crises in 1954–1955 and 1958 respectively.
 In 1954, the United States considered responding by using nuclear weapons against the PRC.
 Again in 1958, General Nathan Farragut Twining and the Joint Chiefs of Staff believed that the United States should not permit the loss of the islands to the communists and recommended to President Eisenhower the use of whatever force was necessary, including atomic weapons.

 The phrase "Quemoy and Matsu" became part of American political language in the 1960 U.S. presidential election.
-During the debates, both candidates, Vice-President Richard Nixon and Senator John F. Kennedy, pledged to use American forces if necessary to protect Taiwan from invasion by the PRC, which the United States did not recognize as a legitimate government.
+During the debates, both candidates, Vice President Richard Nixon and Senator John F. Kennedy, pledged to use American forces if necessary to protect Taiwan from invasion by the PRC, which the United States did not recognize as a legitimate government.
 But in the second debate on 7 October 1960, the two candidates presented different opinions about whether to use American forces to protect Taiwan's forward positions, Quemoy and Matsu, also.
 Senator Kennedy stated that these islands – as little as 9 kilometres (5.5 mi) off the coast of China and as much as 170 kilometres (106 mi) from Taiwan – were strategically indefensible and were not essential to the defense of Taiwan.
-Vice-President Nixon maintained that since Quemoy and Matsu were in the "area of freedom," they should not be surrendered to the Communists as a matter of principle.
+Vice President Nixon maintained that since Quemoy and Matsu were in the "area of freedom," they should not be surrendered to the Communists as a matter of principle.